ApeWorX/ape/docs/userguides/accounts.md

 export APE_ACCOUNTS_<alias>_PASSPHRASE="a"
 ```

-Where `test` is the name of the account you want to use.
-Now you can use your account to make any transactions without giving your passphrase again and again
+Where `<alias>` is the name of the account you want to use.
+Now, you can use your account to make any transactions without subsequently providing your passphrase.

 ```py
 from ape import accounts